 I found one study that explored NAC’s ability to change schizophrenic patient’s electroencephalogram (EEG) synchronicity – a measure of electrical activity within the brain that I discussed in my post about neurofeedback (69).

 I also found a case report of a young woman with treatment-resistant schizophrenia who showed significant improvements in symptoms by taking just 600 mg of NAC every day (64).

 This makes sense considering there is an expanding body of evidence suggesting oxidative stress occurs in individuals with schizophrenia.
 Some research shows that the more oxidative stress a schizophrenic patient experiences, the worse their symptoms get.
 And several studies indicate that NAC may benefit schizophrenics by increasing glutathione and reducing glutamate (61, 71-74).

-Overall, oxidation and glutamate are often abnormally elevated in people with a wide range of neurologic and psychiatric disorders.
+Overall, oxidation and glutamate are often abnormally elevated in people with a wide range of neurological and psychiatric disorders.

 NAC may correct these underlying problems by generating the antioxidant glutathione and reducing the excitatory neurotransmitter glutamate.

 I would definitely advise people suffering from depression, bipolar disorder, OCD, drug addiction or autism to start taking it.
 It's very safe.
 See how it affects you.
 If it helps, keep taking.
 If not, then try something else.